 B Tier

-The Ryzen 3600 was and possibly still is one of AMD’s most successful processors.
-A processor with 12 threads and minimal power consumption sold for just $200.
-How can someone not love it?
+The Ryzen 3600 was and possibly still is one of AMD’s most prosperous processors.
+A processor with 12 threads and moderate power consumption sold for just $200.
+How can someone not adore it?

 Some of Intel’s 9th-generation CPUs also fit here flawlessly.
 The 9900K and even the 8-thread 9700K are still adequate enough.
 Of course, this is at a much lower price than MSRP.